sirinath/rfc/42/README.md

 1. The project SHALL be hosted on github.com or equivalent, herein called the "Platform".
 1. The project SHALL use the Platform issue tracker.
 1. The project SHOULD have clearly documented guidelines for code style.
+1. The project SHOULD have clearly identified License or Licenses, herein called the "Project License(s)".
 1. A "Contributor" is a person who wishes to provide a patch, being a set of commits that solve some clearly identified problem.
 1. A "Maintainer" is a person who merges patches to the project.
 Maintainers are not developers; their job is to enforce process.
 1. Contributors SHALL NOT have commit access to the repository unless they are also Maintainers.